jony5/CSS-Validator-for-HTML-Email-v2.00.0000/_crnrstn/__staging/_multi_lang_fat_client(XML)_preso/readme.txt

 See database and files for avoverlay.

 Why is this here?
 DEMONSTRATION OF requirements to support:
+    ~ CRNRSTN :: CAN DO THIS.
 	~ IP ADDRESS STORAGE IN DATABASE
 	~ MULTI-LANGUAGE/TRANSLATION INPUT (for OUTPUT, see _crnrstn/__staging/_evifweb)
 	~ AUTO-SAVE TO DRAFT ON TRANSLATION INPUT